toluna-terraform/terraform-aws-mongodb/README.md

 - mongodbatlas public_key (api key for allowing Terraform to perform actions)
 - mongodbatlas private_key (api key for allowing Terraform to perform actions)
 - mongodbatlas atlasprojectid

-If you intend to copy db from another workspace:
-#### AWS SSM required parameters for restoring from another environment:
-- /infra/&lt;source workspace name&gt;/db-name = the source db name to copy
-- /infra/&lt;source workspace name&gt;/db-username = user name with access to source db
-- /infra/&lt;source workspace name&gt;/db-password = password for user with access to source db
-- /infra/&lt;source workspace name&gt;/db-host = host name of the source db
-* The module creates these SSM parameters when creating an environment so, if your source environment was already created you do not need to manually set these parameters

 ## Usage
 ```hcl